shashankshriram123/control-tree-graph/README.md

-Control Tree Graph Implementation
+# 🌲 Control Tree Graph Implementation

-This is a web-based, interactive control tree graph built with HTML, CSS, and vanilla JavaScript.
+This is a web-based, interactive control tree graph built with **HTML**, **CSS**, and **vanilla JavaScript**.
 It allows users to dynamically create, manipulate, and visualize complex hierarchical structures on an infinite canvas.

+---

-Features
+## 🚀 Features

+- **Dynamic Branching**
-Dynamic Branching: Create new sub-branches from any node.
+  Create new sub-branches from any node.

+- **Vertical Extension**
-Vertical Extension: Expand branches vertically by adding new head nodes.
+  Expand branches vertically by adding new head nodes.

+- **Automatic Layout**
-Automatic Layout: A robust, recursive algorithm automatically reorganizes the graph after every action to maintain a clean, hierarchical, and collision-free layout.
+  A robust, recursive algorithm automatically reorganizes the graph after every action to maintain a clean, hierarchical, and collision-free layout.

+- **Infinite Canvas**
-Infinite Canvas: Pan around the canvas to create large and complex graphs.
+  Pan around the canvas to create large and complex graphs.

-Node Management:
+- **Node Management**

-Select, create, and expand nodes.
+  - Select, create, and expand nodes

-Delete individual nodes, extensions, or entire sub-trees (children).
+  - Delete individual nodes, extensions, or entire sub-trees (children)

-Visibility Controls:
+- **Visibility Controls**

-Fold/Unfold Children: Collapse and expand entire sub-trees to manage visual complexity.
+  - **Fold/Unfold Children**: Collapse and expand entire sub-trees to manage visual complexity

-Collapse/Unfold Extension: Collapse and expand the vertical extension of any branch.
+  - **Collapse/Unfold Extension**: Collapse and expand the vertical extension of any branch

-Visual indicators (a neon glow) show where content is hidden.
+  - Visual indicators (a neon glow) show where content is hidden

+- **Action Log**
-Action Log: A real-time log tracks every action performed on the graph for easy debugging and review.
+  A real-time log tracks every action performed on the graph for easy debugging and review.

+---

-How to Run
+## 🛠️ How to Run

-This is a pure front-end application with no server-side dependencies.
+This is a **pure front-end application** with no server-side dependencies.

-Clone or download the repository.
+1. **Clone or download** the repository.

-Ensure your project structure is as follows:
+2. Ensure your project structure is as follows:

+    ```
     /your-project-folder/
-|-- index.html
+    ├── index.html
-|-- css/
+    ├── css/
-|   |-- style.css
+    │   └── style.css
-|-- js/
+    └── js/
-|   |-- main.js
+        └── main.js
+    ```

-Open the index.html file in any modern web browser.
+3. **Open** the `index.html` file in any modern web browser.

+---

+Enjoy building your control tree graphs!